kaneeldias/ballerina-microservices-example/README.md

 As an order is created, it is initially in the `APPROVAL_PENDING` stage.
 - As it moves into the `ACCEPTED` stage after the order is confirmed, a ticket has to be created in the restaurant.
-- As if moves into the `READY_FOR_PICKUP` stage, a delivery has to be scheduled using the `Delivery Service`.
+- As it moves into the `READY_FOR_PICKUP` stage, a delivery has to be scheduled using the `Delivery Service`.

 ![Order Sequence](/assets/order_sequence.png)